|Brother Vincent Cincotta

 He was quite right.
 The man looked healthy enough to be Tarzan’s side-kick.
 But who were we kidding?
 Brother Vincent was dying.
 His heart practically ran on a machine that functioned inside his chest cavity.
 He revealed this to us at the end of one of his classes when he alerted us he’d be going for surgery.
 He asked us to pray for him.

 Any strain on his heart was emotionally unbearable for me.
 So I carried his briefcase for him after class.
 I could have sworn it was filled with gold bars.
-How did he lift the damn thing?
+How did he lift the colossal thing?

 “Your parents raised you well, young man,” he expressed with every gesture of kindness in carrying his brief-case.